 \subsection{Self-supervised pre-training for Time Series}

-Self-supervised learning for time-series data has seen considerable advances with the development of models like MOMENT and OTIS, which are designed to handle the unique characteristics of time-series signals, such as non-stationarity, noise, and high variability across domains.
+Self-supervised learning for time series data has seen considerable advances with the development of models such as MOMENT and OTIS, which are designed to handle the unique characteristics of time-series signals, such as non-stationarity, noise, and high variability across domains.
 Both models leverage large-scale pretraining to learn generalized representations for a wide range of tasks.

-The MOMENT model, for instance, introduces a self-supervised learning framework for time-series data using masked representation learning.
-It captures both local and global temporal dynamics through its ability to reconstruct masked input sequences.
+The MOMENT model, for instance, introduces a self-supervised learning framework for time series data using masked representation learning.
+Capture both local and global temporal dynamics through its ability to reconstruct masked input sequences.
 MOMENT has been shown to perform well in tasks like classification, anomaly detection, and forecasting, even without task-specific supervision.
-Additionally, it applies contrastive learning to model dependencies and trends in the data, addressing challenges such as long-range dependencies in time series sequences~\citep{goswami2024moment}.
+Furthermore, it applies contrastive learning to model dependencies and trends in the data, addressing challenges such as long-range dependencies in time series sequences~\citep{goswami2024moment}.

 OTiS, on the other hand, extends the idea of self-supervised learning to multi-domain time-series data.
 Its pre-training paradigm incorporates domain-specific tokenization and a dual masking strategy to handle the heterogeneity across time series from different domains, including EEG, audio, and financial data.
-By using a domain-specific tokeniser with learnable signatures, OTiS can capture domain-specific data characteristics while learning generalized features.
-This allows it to excel in various downstream tasks, such as classification, regression, and forecasting, across multiple domains~\citep{turgut2024towards}.
+Using a domain-specific tokeniser with learnable signatures, OTiS can capture domain-specific data characteristics while learning generalized features.
+This allows it to excel in various downstream tasks, such as classification, regression, and forecasting, in multiple domains~\citep{turgut2024towards}.

-Both models highlight the importance of large-scale pretraining on diverse datasets to unlock foundational model capabilities.
-MOMENT and OTiS aim to generalize across domains, mitigating issues caused by domain-specific differences like sampling frequencies and inter-variate relationships.
-These models represent significant strides in time-series analysis, particularly in scenarios where labeled data is scarce but large, diverse, and unlabeled datasets are available for pretraining.
+Both models highlight the importance of large-scale pretraining on diverse datasets to unlock basic modeling capabilities.
+MOMENT and OTiS aim to generalize across domains, mitigating issues caused by domain-specific differences such as sampling frequencies and intervariate relationships.
+These models represent significant strides in time-series analysis, particularly in scenarios where labeled data are scarce, but large, diverse, and unlabeled datasets are available for pre-training.

 This self-supervised approach provides a robust solution for time-series data, leveraging vast datasets for pretraining and fine-tuning these models on specialized tasks, thus achieving state-of-the-art performance in a range of applications from health monitoring to forecasting.